-The Project Hardware and Software Details sectionWe chose to discuss these research topics in the specified order based on the flow of how NOMS will work.
+The Project Hardware and Software Details section will consist of the majority of this report, being the research aspect.
+As our group looked at how to take on the idea for NOMS we decided to break the project up into distinct parts for simplification.
+This helped us to divide up the individual workloads and to ensure that we didn’t miss any important steps in designing and developing NOMS.
+We chose to discuss these research topics in the specified order based on the flow of how NOMS will work.
 We begin by discussing the power management system which will in turn power the microcontroller.
 This microcontroller will have the Wi-Fi chip added onto it, first as a plug-and-play device and then finally surface mounted.
 The Wi-Fi chip will interface between the microcontroller and the online database so the database section will come next.
 After this we will discuss the camera and optics system which is where the EAN-13 codes will be coming from.
 These EAN-13 codes will be derived from the decoded UPC and QR codes which are further discussed.
 Finally we will end the research discussion with a brief discussion on the LCD touchscreen which will serve as the user interface allowing the user to use the NOMS system.

 Following the research aspects of this document we will give a Summary of Hardware and Software that will be used in the design process of NOMS.